seyidkanan/analysis-contacts-py-script/README.md

 # analyzing-contacts-py-script
-This python script analize contact numbers
+This python script analyze contact numbers

 For getting contacts list from phone do above intrusction:</br>
 Contacts==>Menu==>Exports contacts==>"select where do you want save .vcf file"